Rajasthan Travel Guide: Your Complete Trip Planning Resource

 October to March offers the ideal weather for sightseeing, desert safaris, and exploring forts and palaces.

-2. How many days are required for a Rajasthan trip?
+2. How many days are enough for a Rajasthan Travel Guide itinerary?

-3. What is the most popular Rajasthan travel route?
+3. What is the best route in a Rajasthan Travel Guide?

-Jaipur → Jodhpur → Jaisalmer → Udaipur is considered the classic Rajasthan circuit.
+Jaipur → Jodhpur → Jaisalmer → Udaipur is the most popular route.

 4. Is Rajasthan safe for solo travelers?